How to Remove Embroidery from Shirts, Hats, and More

 Electric removal tools differ from seam rippers because, instead of getting under the bobbin thread on the back of the embroidery and ripping it, they shave through the back of stitches so you can pull them away from the front.

-Now, there are two common options for stitch-removing tools.
+Now, there are two common options that can be used for the embroidery removal process.

 Peggy's Stitch Eraser 3 - The Original Stitch and Embroidery Removal Tool - Also Useful for Sewing and Quilting